How We Test Massage Guns – Our Review Process Explained

 3 – 4 stars

-The device is good for what it does.
+The device is good for its intended purpose.
 We’d still recommend it.
 However, it doesn’t tick all the boxes.

-For example, it could be a pretty basic device (build) and lacks a premium touch.
+For example, it could be a fairly basic device (in terms of build) and lacks a premium feel.
 Even so, it’s still a good massager and fits well in its price category.

 Decent!